B1aZer/ZettNoteWeb/README.md

 ## TODO

+ - [ ] Do we even need separate stateData?
+It seems we never use it.
+Data for all states except init always null.
+Unity into single propery
+ - [x] why does filled state have null state data?
+Because init sate has blank data
  - [ ] changeComponentStateTo -> changeStateNameTo
  - [x] an we replace all if's?
 If creates uncertainty (hence the name).
 If any type of program we want to decrease branching and uncertanty.
 Replace if with case, ternary,